sdcnku/micropython/docs/library/omv.image.rst

    Not supported on compressed images or bayer images.

-   This method is not avaiable on the OpenMV Cam M4.
+   This method is not available on the OpenMV Cam M4.

 .. method:: image.binary(thresholds, [invert=False, [zero=False, [mask=None]]])